A Brief Introduction to Risk Management

 If any of the values in that calculation are 'zero' — then there is no risk.

 What about this one.
 Have key personnel ever left a project?
 What would happen to the project if a key stakeholder, or senior project team member left?
 So the question is - what's the threat distribution of this event?
 Have key personnel ever left any project in the world?
 Is there a risk that key personnel would leave our project?
 What would be the impact to the project if they left?
-This one is starting to look a little more plausible in terms of threat distribution, and so perhaps it's worth including in something we'll call a 'risk register'.
+This one is starting to look a little more plausible in terms of threat distribution, vulnerability and impact, and so perhaps it's worth including in something we'll call a 'risk register'.

 A risk register is a simple table of risks.
 Basically, we describe a series of threats, vulnerabilities, and impacts, each on a single row in the table.
 And we give each entry a score and calculated 'r' value and then sort the table in descending order based on 'r' values (i.e. the greatest risks at the top of the table).
 And then for each item in the risk register, we describe what action we'll take, either at the time, or in advance in order to manage or mitigate the risk.